finley541/vantiq/README.md

 # Report a Bug or Ask for Help

-Open a ticket on the GitHub repo.
+Open a issue on the GitHub repo.

+# L